 Key Features & Strengths:

-- Unified Code-to-Cloud Platform: Consolidates nine security scanners (SAST, SCA, containers, cloud posture, etc.) into one dashboard.
+- Unified Code-to-Cloud Platform: Consolidates 15+ scanners (SAST, SCA, secrets, IaC, container scanning, CSPM, DAST, and in-app firewall) into one dashboard.
 This provides a single, cohesive view of risk from the first line of code to the production environment.

 - AI-Powered Autofixes: Delivers automated code suggestions to resolve vulnerabilities directly within developer pull requests.
 This dramatically speeds up remediation for issues confirmed to be relevant by runtime analysis.